mclegoman/luminance/ResourcepackGuide/Soup.md

 {"entries":["+all","-random_depth"]}
 ```

-Like with layers, its easiest to make these in game, however there isnt a way to copy them to your clipboard, so you have to find them in `.minecraft/config/souper_secret_settings/groups/...`
+Like with layers, its easiest to make these in game, however there isnt a way to copy them to your clipboard, so you have to find them in `.minecraft/config/souper_secret_settings/groups/...` then move them to your resourcepack

 The `luminance_main/` folder is the name of the [registry](PackSetup.md#optional-fields) with its `:` replaced with `_`, so to make a group for modifiers, put it in `souper_secret_settings_modifiers/`